 NFTC remains very concerned about the lack of safeguards to protect against the disclosure of commercially sensitive data regarding business operations.
-While the Draft Bill contains a reference to allowing exemptions, there is no clarity on what might qualify for an exemption, and it appears to be at the discretion of the Commissioner.
+While the Introduced Bill contains a reference to allowing exemptions, there is no clarity on what might qualify for an exemption, and it appears to be at the discretion of the ATO Commissioner.
 Such disclosures could harm the competitive position of businesses, eventually resulting in market distortions, particularly when compared to competitors not subject to disclosure (e.g., competitors with no operations in Australia).

-As a result of the requirement to publish jurisdiction-by-jurisdiction information for 41 separately specified countries outside of Australia, this distortion could occur in other markets in the world (not just Australia) in which one business is required to publish as a result of the Australian legislation and a competitor is not.
+As a result of the requirement to publish jurisdiction-by-jurisdiction information for the separately specified countries outside of Australia, this distortion could occur in other markets in the world (not just Australia) in which one business is required to publish as a result of the Australian legislation and a competitor is not.
 By failing to provide an exemption from the publication of commercially sensitive data, these requirements create a direct and significant disincentive for growing businesses to commence operations in Australia.
 Accordingly, information regarding a jurisdiction could reflect start-up operations, business costs with a single customer, or a single contract, any of which could be commercially sensitive.

-There is no safeguard exempting the publication of data that is otherwise publicly available (e.g., through a public stock exchange filing).
+A five-year deferral elected by the CbCR entity could allow time for the government and ATO Commissioner to better develop protections for competition.
+Additionally, there is no safeguard exempting the publication of data that is otherwise publicly available (e.g., through a public stock exchange filing).
 It is also concerning that the proposal seems to create a "workaround" to the confidentiality requirements agreed to by Australia and other governments that ratified the Multilateral Instrument negotiated as part of the OECD BEPS project.
 Requiring companies to participate in the elimination of the confidentiality protections afforded by that instrument is a violation of those agreements.
-Furthermore, ATO already has CbCR and other taxpayer data and is best placed to audit compliance with the law.
+Furthermore, the ATO already possesses CbCR and other taxpayer data and is best placed to audit compliance with the law.
 Publishing this data risks undermining public trust in the ATO's ability to execute its statutory obligations, if those efforts are publicly questioned or second guessed by stakeholders relying solely on the public CbCR data.

 The EU Public Directive permits reporting groups to withhold reporting of commercially sensitive information.
 This is also consistent with the OECD Model Tax Treaty and Commentary contained in Article 26.
-Consistent with the EU Public Directive and OECD Models, the Draft Bill should be modified to specifically permit reporting groups to withhold reporting of commercially sensitive information.
+Consistent with the EU Public Directive and OECD Models, the Introduced Bill should be modified to specifically permit reporting groups to withhold reporting of commercially sensitive information.
 At a minimum, we recommend that Australia adopt a safe harbor allowing MNEs to defer publication of information that would be seriously prejudicial to the commercial position of the MNE for five years, in line with the EU Public Directive.